Advancing High-Resolution Video-Language Representation with Large-Scale Video Transcriptions: Experiments

 \subsection{Video-Text Retrieval}

 \paragraph{Datasets} We conduct video-text retrieval experiments on four datasets. \textbf{(a) MSR-VTT}~\cite{xu2016msr} contains 10K YouTube videos with 200K descriptions.
 We follow previous works~\cite{yu2018jsfusion,liu2019use}, training models on 9K videos, and reporting results on the 1K-A test set. \textbf{(b) DiDeMo}~\cite{anne2017localizing} consists of 10K Flickr videos annotated with 40K sentences.
 We follow~\cite{liu2019use, zhang2018cross} to evaluate paragraph-to-video retrieval, where all descriptions for a video are concatenated to form a single query. \textbf{(c) LSMDC}~\cite{Rohrbach2016MovieD} consists of 118,081 video clips sourced from 202 movies.
 Each video has a caption.
-The validation set contains 7,408 clips and evaluation is conducted on a test set of 1,000 videos from movies disjoint from the train and val sets. \textbf{(d) ActivityNet Captions}~\cite{Krishna2017actnetcaption} contains 20K YouTube videos annotated with 100K sentences.
+Evaluation is conducted on a test set of 1,000 videos from movies disjoint from the train and validation sets. \textbf{(d) ActivityNet Captions}~\cite{Krishna2017actnetcaption} contains 20K YouTube videos annotated with 100K sentences.
 We follow the paragraph-to-video retrieval protocols \cite{zhang2018cross,liu2019use} training on 10K videos and reporting results on the val1 set with 4.9K videos.

-\figman \paragraph{Implementation Details} Due to the various resolution for videos in downstream datasets, we resize HR frame of each segment to 720p and LR frames to 180p.
+\paragraph{Implementation Details} We adjust the number of sampled segments and frames according to the average time of videos for each dataset.
 We adopt stage one model and the same training methods and objective for fine-tuning.
-We adjust the number of sampled segments and frames according to the average time of videos for each dataset to cover about half of the video.
-For evaluation, we double the number of segments.
-We train 100 epochs at most with 5e-6 learning rate with a multi-step decay.
-We report the results of model with best performance on validation set.
-If no validation set, we report the results of the last model.
-To conduct zero-shot evaluation on low-resolution MSR-VTT videos, we crop a $224 \times 320$ patch for each frame and up-sample the middle frames by $4$ times.
-We report the result of the last saved model.
+We resize HR frame of each segment to 720p and LR frames to 180p.
+More details are in the supplementary materials.